How to keep your business social media pages separate

-Some clients are nervous about using social media for business use.
+Some clients are nervous about using social media for business use

 There are a number of reasons for this.

-- There are the well founded privacy fears.
+- There are well-founded privacy fears.

 Most of us are now aware of the fact that we can adjust the security settings on our social media accounts.
-Most of us realize that employers search for the social media accounts of potential employees online.
+Most of us realise that employers search for the social media accounts of potential employees online.
 Most of us know that if we want something to be kept private, we don’t post it online in the first place.
-Period.

-At the other end of the scale many online ‘personalities’ publish everything about themselves.
+At the other end of the scale, many online ‘personalities’ publish everything about themselves.

 Most of us are happy to be somewhere in between.

-OK, I get the idea, how do I go about creating a company social media presence?
+“OK, I get the idea, how do I go about creating a company social media presence?”

 The short answer is that is doesn’t matter from a tactical point of view.
 The longer answer involves an explanation and some recommendations.